Lesson PlansBack to lesson plans archive June 10, 2015

 9 – 12

-To examine the process of amending the U.S. Constitution through the issue of gay marriage.
+To examine the process of amending the U.S. Constitution through the issue of same-sex marriage.

-Through this lesson, the student will come to understand the legal battle over legalizing gay marriage and process of amending the U.S. Constitution.
+Through this lesson, the student will come to understand the legal battle over legalizing same-sex marriage and the process of amending the U.S. Constitution.

 The next step is to have the proposed amendment ratified by three-fourths of the state legislatures (or, in rare instances, by special state conventions).
 The second method has never been utilized in the Constitution’s history.
 It requires that two-thirds of the states call for a special constitutional convention during which the amendment is proposed.
 Three-fourths of the states must then ratify the amendment for it to become official.